ampproject/amphtml/extensions/amp-lightbox/amp-lightbox.md

 ### Closing the lightbox
 Pressing the escape key on the keyboard will close the lightbox.
-Alternatively setting the `on` attribute on one or more elements within the lightbox and setting it's method to `close` will close the lightbox when the element is tapped or clicked.
+Alternatively setting the `on` attribute on one or more elements within the lightbox and setting its method to `close` will close the lightbox when the element is tapped or clicked.

 Example:
 ```html